How Mid-Year Coverage Changes Impact HSA Contribution Limits

 Individual to Family Coverage Status Change

-John starts with Individual coverage but switches to Family coverage as of September 1.
-Option 1 would result in an annual limit of $5,533, but Option 2 would result in an annual limit of $8,300 because he had Family coverage on December 1.
-The ‘greater of’ provision of the Full Contribution Rule allows him the higher amount of $8,300 for that plan year.
+What if John starts with Individual coverage but switches to Family coverage as of September 1?
+In that case, Option 1 would result in an annual limit of $5,533.
+However, Option 2 would result in an annual limit of $8,300 because he had Family coverage on December 1.
+Due to the ‘greater of’ provision of the Full Contribution Rule, his annual contribution limit would change to the higher amount of $8,300 for that plan year.

 Failing to understand how a mid-year change in coverage affects your annual contribution limit can result in accidental excess HSA contributions or a lost opportunity to contribute a higher amount.
-Refer to IRS Notice 2008-52, published in IRB 2008-25, page 1166, or your qualified benefits counsel for more information.
+Refer to IRS Notice 2008-52, or your qualified benefits counsel for more information.

 DataPath Administrative Services has provided third-party administration and compliance services to Arkansas employers since 1996.
 Please enter your email to receive notifications about new blog articles (above right).